 How to Define a Constructor in Java

-There are some predefined rules which we need to follow at the time of creating constructor, that are:
+There are some predefined rules which we need to follow at the time of creating a constructor, that is:

-- The constructor name should be same as the class name.
+- The constructor name should be the same as the class name.

 - The constructor must have no explicit return type

-- A Java Constructor cannot be an abstract, static, final and synchronised.
+- A Java Constructor cannot be abstract, static, final, or synchronized.

 Let’s take a simple Java program example and try to understand how a Java constructor is declared.
-In the below, you can see there a simple MyClass java class with a single constructor
+In the below, you can see there is a simple MyClass java class with a single constructor.

-public class MyClass { public MyClass() { } }
+public class MyClass { public MyClass() { // constructor body } }

 In the above example:

-In the above case, MyClass() Is a constructor, from that, the first Public part is an access modifier.
-It is the same meaning as for the methods and variables.
+In the above case, MyClass() Is a constructor; from that, Public is an access modifier.
+It has the same meaning as for the methods and variables.
 By this, we determine what classes can access the constructor.

-The second part is the name of the constructor, which is MyClass and that also the class name.
-Using the class name for the constructor gives a signal to the java compiler that it is a constructor.
-If you have noticed, then you can find that there is no return type like methods.
+The second part is the constructor’s name, MyClass, which is also the same as the class name.
+Using the class name for the constructor signals to the Java compiler that it is a constructor.
+You can find no return type like our methods if you have noticed.

-The third part of Java constructor is the list of parameter a constructor can take.
-We can define the parameter inside the (). in the above declaration; you can see that we have not mentioned any parameters.
-Still, later, we will see the examples of how to define parameters for a constructor.
+The third part of the Java constructor is the list of parameters a constructor can take.
+We can define the parameter inside the ().
+In the above declaration, you can see that we have not mentioned any parameters.
+Later, we will see examples of how to define parameters for a constructor.

-When we create an object like that, then it internally invokes the constructor to initialise the newly created object. you may be a little bit confused regarding how it initialises let’s take another example to know a better way:
+Creating an object like that internally invokes the constructor to initialize the newly created object.
+You may be a little bit confused regarding how it initializes.
+Let’s take another example to know it a better way:

 public class Hello { String name; //Constructor Hello() { name = "www.softwaretestingo.com"; } public static void main(String[] args) { Hello obj = new Hello(); System.out.println(obj.name); } }